 It’s a classic that will help you relax and feel much better!
 5 types of strokes make up the massage and the pressure can be as light or as firm as you like.
 It uses long strokes, kneading, deep circular movements, vibration and tapping to help relax and energize you.
 After this massage you will feel as light as a feather!

 Deep tissue massage involves applying firm pressure and slow strokes to reach deeper layers of muscle and fascia (the connective tissue surrounding muscles).
 It’s used for chronic aches and pain and contracted areas such as a stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.
 It is usually more powerful that Swedish massage so know what you are signing up to, and discuss with massage therapist if you are not sure if this is the best option for you.

-I sometimes recommend starting with gentler massage and then progress with time to a more advanced, stronger, one.
+I sometimes recommend starting with gentler massage and then progressing with time to a more advanced, stronger one.
 If your body is not used to massage it makes sense to try a gentler version of massage first to see how you respond.

 You are more likely to feel exhausted after a deep massage, but who knows, it may be exactly what your body wanted.

 This is similar to Swedish massage, but it is adapted more to sports people.
 It involves the manipulation of muscles, fascia, tendons, and ligaments to benefit a person engaged in regular physical activity.
 When a person exercises, their body is subjected to different types of physical loading.
 The body can adapt to a great extent.
 Our muscles and other soft tissues, bones, the brain, and the nervous system respond appropriately.

 However, increased stresses are placed on the body in the process.
 This may result in injury, muscular tightness or aches.
 This happens especially when we want to progress too quickly.

 Massage therapy can become a great ally to athletes as it can help:

 Trigger points massage.